-Learn about the ways cancer and its treatment can affect the way you eat and drink, and ways to make it easier to cope.
+Learn about how cancer and its treatment can affect the way you eat and drink, and what can be done to help you cope.

 Radiotherapy to the nasal cavity and neck can make your mouth and throat very sore.
 You will almost certainly have difficulty swallowing for a while.